Luke-Mueller/weather-app/README.md

+This app allows users to enter the name of a city worldwide and get present weather conditions as well as a 5 day forecast.
+It uses the openweathermaps API to retrieve weather data.
+It also uses a Geocoding Services API.

+This project includes the use of class-based components.
+I am building a blackjack app called THE NATURAL which uses hooks with functional components.
+Check it out, as well!

-To use the weather app, please run npm install and then npm start.
+To use the weather app, please open the Weather App folder in your IDE and run `npm install` and then `npm start` in the built-in console.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).